Posted on Wednesday 11 April 2018

 More and more people are rejecting notions of traditional work and pursuing other options and avenues such as freelancing and the gig economy.
 Findings from the Harvard Business Report moreover affirm that over 150 million individuals across North America and West Europe are pursuing the aforementioned work avenues.

-Many people dream of a carefree lifestyle where they can work when they want, how they want, and where they want.
+Many people dream of a carefree lifestyle (Maybe when you retire) where they can work when they want, how they want, and where they want.
 Despite the possibility and attainability of the foregoing lifestyle, it does not come without hard work.

 While many freelancers can work from their laptop in any location with internet access, they still have to interact with the clients who are contracting their services.
 The clientele is absolutely paramount to success in the gig economy.
 Without clients, freelancers have no business or autonomy.
 Just ask any expert on how to make money on Facebook or Instagram, they will tell you that without clients, it's just not possible.
 Even when you’re committed to making money as a blogger, you must have a great work ethic to record meaningful results.

 Freelancers and others who work in the gig economy must also meet deadlines, complete assignments, and communicate with their customers.
 All of this goes back to the ability to work well with the clientele that breathes life into the freelancer's ability to do what they do.
-The preceding requirements are applicable regardless of whether or not one is a freelance writer, editor, graphic designer, etc. While each field varies, the general must-haves remain the same across the board.
+As a freelancer, this is how you can build a personal brand, which will continue to attract more clients to you.

 Thankfully, there are many job platforms such as Upwork, Fiverr, and Freelancer which are excellent for freelancers at all levels.
 Not only do the aforesaid platforms connect freelancers with clients, but they also allow freelancers to market their skills and abilities on their profiles.
 Clients who have worked with freelancers can then leave feedback on their profiles.

 There is no step-by-step success manual on how to succeed in the gig economy.
 Each freelancer will inevitably encounter their own difficulties and struggles that they must overcome in order to enjoy the perks.
 While each journey varies, the right tools, a strong work ethic, and the determination to succeed will make all the difference in the world.